 If you take a closer look and compare the white of the waterfall to the sky, the sky is slightly muted and swirling to indicate CO2 in the atmosphere.
 I have painted air...
 This 80cm x 120cm oil painting has been viewed and is being considered by the Art Gallery of NSW for inclusion in their collection.
 If you would like a viewing email: email@example.com.

-The compelling narrative woven into this profoundly beautiful work echoes across the planet and, in a single piece of salient art, captures the story of our time.
-A modern day art/education piece painted oil on canvas (80cm x 120cm) to last hundreds of years, for the historic record, and will be donated to the first state or national art museum to exhibit it.
-The work has been entered into the Art Gallery of NSW 2023 Sulman Prize for that purpose.
+The compelling narrative woven into this intricate and beautiful work echoes across the planet and, in a single piece of salient art, captures the story of our time.
+A modern day art/education piece painted oil on canvas to last hundreds of years, for the historic record, and will be donated to the first state or national art museum willing to periodically exhibit the work at their discretion.

 A modern day interpretation of "The Garden of Earthly Delights" by Hieronymus Bosch (1490 - 1510).
 The left side of the artwork, with the hidden green apple, represents innocence and the beauty of unspoiled nature in the Garden of Eden.
 The right side with the gilded golden snake slinking away, after wreaking havoc on God's creation, suggests Judgment.
 The main subject, the "Goddess of Love" together with "The Three Sisters" monoliths, represent humanity holding back the flood waters and can be viewed as our struggle to save paradise.

 From mythology and inspired by Botticelli's "The Birth of Venus", the Goddess of Love emerges from the water after her birth when fully grown.
 A goddess representing virtuous humanity and the harmonious interaction with nature.
 Designed to get your attention, her appeal is sensory and accessible but, this time, the “Goddess of Love” is on a mission to save what she loves.